Grad and PT Student Technology Survival Guide

 - Most personally owned laptops will connect to the projectors on campus.
 On a Mac laptop you will need a special adapter which may be checked out for short term usage or purchased in Somsen 207.
 Only registered WSU students may use this no cost service.

-- Checkout projectors, cameras, tripods, etc. Only registered WSU students may use this service.
+- Checkout projectors, cameras, tripods, etc. These items may be checked out in Kruger Library at the Front Desk.
+Only registered WSU students may use this service.

 - Laptops in library for short term use - use your WSU username and password.